-Step 11: If a scaled score less than 60 is received in three of the four areas of Student Achievement; School Progress, Part A: Academic Growth; School Progress, Part B: Relative Performance; or Closing the Gaps, the highest scaled score a district, open-enrollment charter school, or campus can receive for the overall rating is a 59.
-In order for this provision to be applied, the district, open-enrollment charter school, or campus must be evaluated in all four areas.
+Step 11: If a scaled score less than 60 is received in three of the four areas of Student Achievement; School Progress, Part A: Academic Growth; School Progress, Part B: Relative Performance; or Closing the Gaps, the highest scaled score a district or campus can receive for the overall rating is a 59.
+In order for this provision to be applied, the district or campus must be evaluated in all four areas.
 If the Student Achievement domain scaled score is 60 or higher, this provision will not be applied.
 This provision is not applied to a dropout recovery school.